aymanshub/Mineral-Catalog/README.md

 **Getting Started:**
 1. Copy the project files into a dedicated folder to your local machine.
 2. Create a virtual environment(venv) and activate.
-3. While the venv is activated execute follwoing
+3. While the venv is activated execute follwoing:
     1. Install the dependencies in the requirements.txt
     2. python manage.py migrate
     3. python manage.py runserver